evansutcliffe/Design-3-Diffuser-Model/README.md

 ![Figure 3](https://github.com/evansutcliffe/Design-3-Diffuser-Model/blob/master/diffuser_circle.png)
 *Figure 3, Figure 3 shows the random variance of the light due to the diffuser plate*

+### Conclusion
+The model provides a powerful method for validating the uniformity of the light and builds on the hypothisis that a diffuser would be needed to provide a uniform light source.
+Futhermore it shows that reducing the distance between the diffuser and LED is benifital.
+This suggests that wider angle LEDs would also be benifital to reducing varation of light intensity.

 ### bibliography